What is Temu? What parents need to know

 Temu is an online shopping platform that offers a wide range of low-cost products.
 While it provides access to affordable goods, it’s important to be aware of potential risks and how to shop safely.

-The app is intended for use by those aged 18 and over.
-While it sells items for children, its Terms of Service say they “are intended for sale to adults.”
+The minimum age to use the app is 18.
+While it sells items for children, its Terms of Use say they “for sale to adults.”

-While the Google Play Store’s rating for the app is ‘Parental Guidance’ and ‘4+’ in Apple’s App Store, children should not use Temu.
+Google Play rates the app ‘Parental Guidance’ while Apple’s App Store rates it ‘12+’.
+However, children should not use Temu.

 Is Temu safe?